ti-oluwa/tranzlate/README.md

 ## Usage

+> Ensure you have `beautifulsoup4` installed if you want to translate markup or BeautifulSoup.
+Run `pip install beautifulsoup4` in your terminal.

-### Create a Translator
+### Create a translator

 The `Translator` class is the main interface for the package.
-It can be used to translate text, files, markup and BeautifulSoup objects.
-To create an instance of the `Translator` class, simply import the `tranzlate` package and instantiate the `Translator` class:
+It can be used to translate text, bytes, files, markup and BeautifulSoup.
+To create an instance of the `Translator` class, simply import the `tranzlate` package and instantiate a `Translator`:

 ```python
 import tranzlate